Counseling for individuals and families involved in adoption, surrogacy and reproductive technologies.

 The client will be billed at the above rate for each 50 or 90-minute session.
 Payment is due at the beginning or prior to each session.

-We are an out-of-network provider.
-We can give you appropriate documentation to submit to your insurance carrier for reimbursement.
+It may possible to bill insurance for Origins Therapy.
+Please call to inquire.
+When insurance can be billed, we are an out-of-network provider and will give you appropriate documentation to submit a claim to your insurance carrier for reimbursement.

 If it is necessary for the counselor to travel, the client is billed at the a rate of $55 per hour.